 Michael J. Grisanti, Secretary

-Mr. Grisanti is a private investor in Louisville, Kentucky and serves as advisor to a number of restaurant development companies.
-He has served as Chairman of the Board of the Louisville Convention and Visitors Bureau since 2006.
-He was a delegate to the White House Conference on Small Business in 1980, Chairman of the National Restaurant Association in 1987, Chairman of the Food Service Management Professional (FMP) Governing Board in 1992, and Chairman of the Board of Trustees of the Education Foundation of the National Restaurant Association in 1993.
-Mr. Grisanti has also been inducted into Nation’s Restaurant News Fine Dining Hall of Fame and is a recipient of the prestigious Ivy Award from Restaurant & Institutions.
-He was named HRTM Alumnus of the Year by Denver University and was awarded an Honorary Doctoral Degree in Business Administration by Johnson & Wales University in 1988.
-He has also received the Alumni Association Award for Professional Achievement from Denver University and the Ben O’Connor Housing Award from New Directions Housing Corporation.
+Mr. Grisanti is a private investor in Louisville, Kentucky.
+He has served on the Board of Louisville Tourism as an appointee of Louisville Mayor Greg Fisher since 2006, the Kentucky State Fair Board as an appointee of former Governors Steve Beshear and Matt Bevin since 2015, and as a member of the Speed Museum Board of Trustees since 2013.
+He was a delegate to the White House Conference on Small Business in 1980, Chairman of the National Restaurant Association in 1987, Chairman of the Food Service Management Professional (FMP) Governing Board in 1992 and founding Chair of the Education Foundation of the National Restaurant Association in 1993.
+Mr. Grisanti has been inducted into Nation’s Restaurant News Fine Dining Hall of Fame and is a recipient of the prestigious Ivy Award from Restaurants & Institutions.
+He received the Denver University Alumni Association Award for Professional Achievement and was named Alumnus of the year by the Denver University Daniels College of Business School of Hospitality, Restaurant and Tourism Management.
+He has an Honorary Doctoral Degree in Business Administration from Johnson & Wales University.
 Mr. Grisanti is a 1973 graduate of Denver University with a B.S. in Business Administration.

 C. Dennis Riggs, Treasurer